House Speaker Pelosi 'optimistic' on coronavirus relief deal before U.S. election

-WASHINGTON (Reuters) - House Speaker Nancy Pelosi said on Sunday differences remain with President Donald Trump’s administration on a wide-ranging coronavirus relief package but she was optimistic legislation could be pushed through before Election Day.
+WASHINGTON (Reuters) - House Speaker Nancy Pelosi said on Sunday that differences remained with President Donald Trump’s administration on a wide-ranging coronavirus relief package but that she was optimistic legislation could be pushed through before Election Day.

-Pelosi, the top elected Democrat, said she wanted a bill passed before the Nov.
-3 presidential election between Republican Trump and Democrat Joe Biden but acknowledged an agreement would have to come within 48 hours for that to happen.
+Pelosi, the top elected U.S. Democrat, said she wanted a bill passed before the Nov.
+3 presidential election between Republican Trump and Democrat Joe Biden, but acknowledged an agreement would have to come within 48 hours for that to happen.

 “I’m optimistic because, again, we’ve been back and forth on all of this,” Pelosi said in an interview with ABC’s “This Week.”

-However, with her negotiating partner, Treasury Secretary Steve Mnuchin, in the Middle East until Tuesday, a deal appears to be a long shot.
+But with her negotiating partner, Treasury Secretary Steven Mnuchin, in the Middle East until Tuesday, a deal appears to be a long shot.

+Trump told reporters in Nevada: “I think Nancy Pelosi maybe is coming along.
+We’ll find out.”

+“I want to do it at a bigger number than she wants.
+That doesn’t mean all the Republicans agree with me, but I think they will in the end,” he said.

-The Republicans who control the Senate, however, are loath to pass another giant relief bill.
-Senate Majority Leader Mitch McConnell said the Senate would vote on Wednesday on a pared-down $500 billion proposal to target specific areas of need.
+The Republicans who control the Senate are loath to pass another giant relief bill.
+Senate Majority Leader Mitch McConnell said the Senate would vote on Wednesday on a $500 billion proposal to target specific areas of need.

 Democrats have rejected so-called skinny bills with pared-down funding, saying much more is needed.